 The Pledge of Allegiance stamp was issued in 1992 for the 100th anniversary of its creation.
 In 1993, it was reissued with a red "USA" and 29¢ denomination.

 On June 22, 1942, Congress formally adopted the Pledge of Allegiance.

 Francis Bellamy wrote the pledge.
 Bellamy was born in 1855 and raised in Rome, New York, where his father, David, was the pastor of the First Baptist Church.

-In 1885, Bellamy accepted a position with the Dearborn Street Church in Boston.
+In 1884, Bellamy accepted a position with the Dearborn Street Church in Boston.
 While in Boston, Bellamy was part of a national committee that formed to foster patriotism in schools in conjunction with the 400th anniversary of Columbus’ discovery of America.
-James Upham of The Youth’s Companion magazine also saw the event as an opportunity to realize his goal – of placing flags in every school in America.
+James Upham of The Youth’s Companion magazine saw the event as an opportunity to support his goal of placing flags in every school in America.

 Bellamy was tasked with writing a brief salute to be recited as the flag was raised.
 Though the result was just 23 words, Bellamy labored over every one of them, ensuring the final pledge would be both concise and meaningful.
 He penned the pledge on September 7, and it was published the following day:

 “I pledge allegiance to my Flag and to the Republic for which it stands; one Nation, indivisible, with Liberty and Justice for all.”

 A month later, the pledge was recited for the first time by over 12 million school children on Columbus Day.
 The pledge soon became a daily exercise at most American schools.
 It was over 30 years before adults began using the words to affirm their patriotism.
 The 1923 National Flag Conference made it popular with adults.
 After that, the pledge became commonplace in meetings and events throughout the country.